villflakken/gravipy/README.md

-# GRAVIPy
+# *GRAVIPy*
 ======

-General Routines for Analyzing and Visualizing Indra with Python
+*General Routines for Analyzing and Visualizing Indra with Python*

+All necessary scripts are located in folder *pyread*.
+Other folders and files are my own resources for project overview and debug sketching.

+Initially translated from IDL into Python.

-Software initialized by an intertwined class system, with call functionality.
+Python oftware initialized by an intertwined class system, with call functionality.
-May be initialized by way of a config file; not currently implemented.
-Every option for post processing or parameter settings are included in the file 'pyread/testrun.py'
+Every option for post processing or setting the reader's parameters are included in the file '*pyread/testrun.py*' Initialization by way of a config file not currently implemented.

 If the program ever starts quoting the movie The Princess Bride (1987), then rest assured and know that you have done something horribly wrong.
-Try restoring the configuration file.
-A script has been included for this purpose.

 If you're interested in reading the code itself, you'll see that I've made comments with abbreviations/acronyms in some places: